The links take you to the actual names and places, that include menus for the below mentioned fabulous eateries.

 Locals don't think it's weird or know what it means exactly - the city is too nice.
 Maybe it's the annual naked bike ride, aging hippies, weird hats, art and punk shows...

-The kind of place to bring Spanish cards for Chinchón and play them in a donut and coffee shop.
+The kind of place to bring Spanish cards for Chinchón and play them at a donut & coffee shop.

 Hawthorne v.
 Belmont